ArtitSu/asr-api/README.md

-# Deploy BERT for Sentiment Analsysi with FastAPI
+# Deploy Wav2vec2 for ASR with FastAPI

-Deploy a pre-trained BERT model for Sentiment Analysis as a REST API using FastAPI
+Deploy a pre-trained Wav2vec2 model for ASR as a REST API using FastAPI

 ## Demo